FxChiP/prymer/README.md

 attr_b2 = get_attr_b(c)
 ```

+You will also need to use the square bracket syntax and `FromAttr()` in cases
+where you actually need to access the following attribute names:
+`_GetChainLink__op`, `_GetChainLink__op_arg`, or `_GetChainLink__parent` since
+these are "private" attributes -- see [Python's documentation on private
+variables and class-local references](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references) for more details.

 Otherwise, in general, the exceptions that could be thrown should be the exact
 same as if you attempted them directly on the accessed object proper, since
 prymer attempts to use those same mechanisms where it can (so AttributeErrors